Government Proposes 'Most Censorious Online Speech Regime in the Western World' - Guido Fawkes

 The Government does not expect legislators to read the lengthy response to its online harms consultation, so Guido has brought you the troubling highlights.
 Anyone in favour of free expression should be deeply worried…

-Whilst the Government has stated a commitment to protect free expression, but it is unclear how this will be balanced against a regulatory body that exists to create censorious guidelines.
+The Government has stated a commitment to protect free expression, it is unclear how this will be balanced against a regulatory body that exists to create censorious guidelines.

 The Adam Smith Institute’s Head of Research, Matthew Lesh, tells Guido: